The Chromosomes Are Located At The Equator Of The Cell

 Feature Mitosis Meiosis I Meiosis II

 Chromosome Individual chromosomes align at metaphase plate.
 Homologous chromosomes align in pairs.
 Individual chromosomes align at metaphase plate.
+In practice,

 Outcome Two identical diploid cells.
 Two haploid cells.
 Four haploid cells.